GarzaCon/HAA-IR-Toolkit/README.md

 The tool helps you decoding captured HAA IR packets into a 2, 4 or 6 bit HAA protocol and protocol command.
 URL: http://garzacon.com/haairtoolkit.html

-For example, the capture below for a Daikin AC:
+For example, if we use the HAA IR packets capture below (for a Daikin AC):
 + 5119 - 2104 +  414 - 1744 +  416 -  663 +  416 -  664 +  415 -  665 +  414 - 1744 +  415 -  664 +  415 -  664
 +  415 -  664 +  415 -  665 +  414 - 1744 +  416 -  665 +  413 - 1744 +  415 - 1743 +  416 -  672 +  407 - 1743
 +  415 - 1744 +  415 - 1743 +  415 - 1744 +  415 - 1744 +  414 -  664 +  416 - 1743 +  415 -  665 +  414 -  664